nalaseivad/captainginja.github.io/_posts/2019-05-01-on-trees-and-paths.md

 to the 30 node and then down to the lowest 40 node).
 We could also list this path in descending order, the order of traversal doesn't matter.

-# Solution strategies
+# Solution Strategies

 So how would we go about solving this for a general binary tree?
 Well, most tree algorithms involve some sort of recursive traversal while maintaining state.
 The traversals are pretty generic, it's the state you track along the way and how you use that state that will be key.

-# Binary tree traversals
+# Binary Tree Traversals

 There are various types of tree traversal.
 The first distinction is between breadth-first and depth-first.
 In the former the tree is fully explored left to right at each level before proceeding to the next level, whereas in the